interuss/monitoring/monitoring/uss_qualifier/scenarios/interuss/flight_authorization/general_flight_authorization.md

 [Flight Check Table](../../../resources/interuss/flight_authorization/flight_check_table.py) consisting of a list of Flight Check rows.
 Each Flight Check row will cause this test to attempt to plan/authorize a flight using the planning/authorization interfaces of each USS under test according to the information in that Flight Check row.
 This test will then perform checks according to the expected outcomes from those planning/authorization attempts, according to the Flight Check row.

+### planner

+[Flight planner](../../../resources/flight_planning/flight_planners.py) providing access to the flight-planning USS under test in this scenario.

 ## Flight planning test case

 ### Dynamic test step

 The test steps for this test scenario are generated dynamically according to the definitions in the Flight Check Table.
 The checks for each step are the same and are documented below.

+#### Valid planning response check

+The USS under test is expected to implement the InterUSS flight_planning automated testing API and respond to requests accordingly.
+If the USS does not respond to a flight planning request to this API properly, it will have failed to meet **[interuss.automated_testing.flight_planning.ImplementAPI](../../../requirements/interuss/automated_testing/flight_planning.md)**.

 #### Disallowed flight check